 What is a chemical peel?

-What may a chemical peel do?
+What may a chemical peel achieve?

 Chemical peels are best used to treat early photoaging changes: fine wrinkles, coarse skin texture, sallow skin tone, age spots and certain other pigmentary abnormalities may respond well.
 Besides stimulating younger appearing skin cells, chemical peels also enhance the penetration of other rejuvenating skin care products such as vitamin C serums, glycolic acid, hydroquinone, soluble skin growth factors, (TNS Complex) and retinoic acid.
 Each peel is individualized for each patient.